-There are a some new scenarios supported with Microsoft 365 Business, which help to address one of the main concerns that I encountered when talking to others about the product.
+There are some new scenarios supported with Microsoft 365 Business which help to address one of the main concerns that I encountered when talking to others about the product.
 This new supported scenario is the use of Azure Active Directory (AAD) Connect to synchronise Active Directory objects to Azure Active Directory, and the flow on effect of Hybrid Azure Active Directory join capabilities.

 What are the benefits of these changes in support for AAD Connect with Microsoft 365 Business?
 The first is that it expands the market for Microsoft 365 Business dramatically, turning it from a smaller niche solution that really focused on cloud only organisations (or those well on the way there) but now is much more inclusive of those who need to keep existing workloads running.
 On-premises line of business apps, file servers and extensive group policy settings were some of the common requirements that may have previously kept Microsoft 365 Business out of consideration, but now it’s definitely worth re-evaluating.